 For more information and directions to our observing site, please see the following section: CAA Observatory

-Scope Out: September 14 & 15, 2018 — A two-night telescope/astronomy fair hosted by the Cincinnati Observatory.
-Special event Friday featuring dinner, a guest speaker, and observing.
+Scope Out: September 14, 2019 — An telescope/astronomy fair hosted by the Cincinnati Observatory.
 The main event is Saturday night: Join the members of the Cincinnati Observatory as they celebrate the telescope.
 Dozens of astronomers will set up their telescopes and share their knowledge, passion, expertise between 6 – 8 PM.
 Then as darkness falls, from 8 – 10 PM they will share views through their own telescopes (weather permitting).
 Plus the massive Cincinnati Observatory telescopes will be in operation to view the planets up close.
 There will also have activities for students of all ages, meteorites on display, and new and used telescopes for sale.

 Hidden Hollow Star Party: September 26 – 27, 2019 — At the Warren Rupp Observatory in the Mansfield area; presented by the Richland Astronomical Society under dark skies, offering spacious campgrounds, bunkhouses, restrooms, speakers, vendors, raffles, and a really big telescope (“Big Blue” – a 36-inch reflector!)

 Special thanks to our friend, Guy Gillespie for providing updates to this list of events interesting to amateur astronomers.